SpizhovyiMaxDev/produx/README.md

 # ProduX

   --> I hve done that project as fast as it was possible, added dome new features.
-  --> I'll improve that when I have
+  --> I'll improve that project when I have time